Margareta Leijonhufvud, Queen of Sweden

 In September 1535, during a ball given in honor of her sister’s husband, Christian III, King of Denmark and Norway, who was visiting Sweden.
 King Gustav Vasa’s first wife Katharina, who was pregnant with her second child, fell while dancing with Christian III.
 The fall confined her to bed and led to complications, and she died on September 23, 1535, the day before her twenty-second birthday along with her unborn child.

 Although Katharina fulfilled her most important duty as queen consort when she gave birth to a son, the future Erik XIV, King of Sweden, it was considered necessary for King Gustav Vasa to remarry in case the heir to the throne was to die.
-Margareta was selected as the king’s second wife because she belonged to one of the leading Swedish noble families which created an alliance between the king and one of the most powerful factions of the nobility.
+Margareta was selected as the king’s second wife because she belonged to one of the leading Swedish noble families.
+The marriage created an alliance between the king and one of the most powerful factions of the nobility.

 Gustav Vasa and Margareta Leijonhufvud; Credit – Wikipedia